 But it’s still the same game, same rules, and same basic purpose.
 Someone wins, someone loses.
 It’s like every Sunday, except this Sunday, it’s bragging rights and a trophy.
 This Sunday, it’s all in.
 This Sunday, it’s all eyes on you.

 I think about preachers who really want to bring their A game on Easter.
 We all know there might be visitors.
 My husband and I were commenting the other day on how the culture has shifted and we can’t expect as many people to feel a compulsion to attend church on Easter.
 Why is that?
 What is Easter to non/a-religious folks these days?
 I think the culture has created plenty of rituals to keep people away from seeking out meaning for the turn of the season – egg hunts, pictures with creepy overgrown rabbits, garden tours, and tea with white gloves on.
-I think that if we’re honest, holidays have nearly completed removed any religious aspect, though not spiritual aspects, of yesteryear.
+I think that if we’re honest, holidays have nearly completely removed any religious aspects (though arguably not spiritual aspects) of yesteryear.
 We don’t need a church service to provide meaning and purpose any more.
 In a way, we can play our own football game in our backyard.

 But then there’s the half time show.
 It’s a well documented fact that billions of viewers tune in for the commercials and the halftime show.
 People who never watch a whole game of football.
 I’d bet most of the performers don’t even watch football.
 But there we all are watching the spectacle and we just can’t look away.